 Relevant organization information is required to create a CSR.
 The web server creates a distinguished name based on the information provided to identify the certificate.
 The organization information includes the following items:

 Country or region code

-The province where your organization is located.
+The province, city, or autonomous region where your organization is located.

-The city where your organization is registered or located.
+The city/region where your organization is registered.

-The name of your business registered according to law.
+The legal registered name of your business.

 Departments within the organization

 This field is used to differentiate departments within an organization, such as "the engineering department" or "the human resources department".

 The name entered in the CSR common name field must be the Fully Qualified Domain Name (FQDN) of the website to which you apply the certificate, such as "www.domainnamegoeshere".